Is an advance reservation required?

 Meet live animals in Ecosystems, follow Endeavour on its trek through Los Angeles with the Mission 26: The Big Endeavour photo exhibition, let your imagination take flight as you explore our amazing airplanes and spacecraft, and enjoy making new memories at the Science Center.

 Through engaging images, follow Endeavour on its 2012 trek through sunny California skies and the city streets of Los Angeles and Inglewood with the Mission 26: The Big Endeavour photo exhibition.
 Explore the latest science about COVID-19 and find out how you can make a difference in All in This Together, a new exhibition in Disney Science Court on the second floor.
-And don't miss the world premiere exhibition Angkor: The Lost Empire of Cambodia.

 Air and Space Exhibits

 Guests can explore the Science Center’s air and space artifacts, learn about human space flight, aeronautics, and more with exhibits including: